-Decision on whether receivers and liquidators must withhold tax in absence of an assessment
+Decision on whether receivers and liquidators must withhold tax in the absence of an assessment - .PDF file.

 By Garry Hamilton, David O’Farrell and Craig Bowie

 Justice Logan of the Federal Court has handed down the much anticipated decision in Australian Building Systems Pty Ltd v Commissioner of Taxation FCA 116.